beardw/532_individual_assignment_dashboard/README.md

 ## 532 Individual Assignment Dashboard

 Welcome to an R version of the Graduate Skills Employability Dashboard.
 It has a similar feel and layout to its predecessor, however, it is simpler and I have decided to display the data differently than how it was presented in the large team-created dashboard.

+Users can continue to explore popular industries, fields of study, degree levels, and various salary ranges for universities located across the globe.
+The aim remains the same: help those make informed decisions regarding their future educational persuits.

 To be able to run this dashboard locally, you will need to have the packages listed below.